-- 1. Any development, use or activity that qualifies as a regulated use or allowed activity pursuant to BIMC 15.20.040 in accordance with the thresholds in BIMC 15.20.060 Table 1 shall require a critical area permit unless this Section does not apply pursuant to BIMC 16.20.100.A.2, Applicability. - 2.
+- 1. Any development, use or activity described in BIMC 16.20.100.A.1 shall require a critical area permit. - 2.
 Critical area permits shall be reviewed pursuant to the criteria in BIMC 16.20.XX. - 3.
 Applications for critical area permits for aquifer recharge areas shall include: - a.
 City of Bainbridge Island Master Land Use Application (hyperlink); and - b.
-Hydrogeological Site Assessment meeting the requirements of BIMC 16.20.XX, Critical area reports. - i.
-All proposed new and redevelopment activities shall require a hydrogeological site assessment identifying all potential impacts of the proposed land use or activity to groundwater or surface water quality and quantity as described in 16.20.180.X.
+For proposals as described in BIMC 16.20.100.A.1.a, Hydrogeological Site Assessment meeting the requirements of BIMC 16.20.XX, Critical area reports. - i.
 If the applicant has completed a Site Assessment Review (SAR) in accordance with BIMC 15.19 that includes those elements listed in 16.20.180.X, the SAR will suffice to fulfill this requirement.
-Additional in-depth site assessment elements as detailed in 16.20.180.X may be required upon review of the SAR. - ii.
-All site assessments must be prepared and stamped by a professional hydrogeologist licensed in Washington State in accordance with RCW 18.220 and WAC 308-15.
-Affected public water purveyors (Group A & B), affected Tribes, and the Kitsap Public Health District will be notified and invited to comment on all site assessments.
+Additional in-depth site assessment elements as detailed in 16.20.180.X may be required upon review of the SAR.

+- ii.
+All hydrogeological site assessments must be prepared and stamped by a professional hydrogeologist licensed in Washington State in accordance with RCW 18.220 and WAC 308-15.
+Affected public water purveyors (Group A & B), affected Tribes, and the Kitsap Public Health District will be notified and invited to comment on all hydrogeological site assessments.
 The city will consider all recommendations submitted by these entities when considering permit conditions; and - iii.
-The city may require third-party independent review by a professional hydrogeologist of any required application materials. - c.
-Aquifer recharge mitigation plan, meeting the requirements of BIMC 16.20.180, critical area reports, if aquifer recharge impacts are identified in the site assessment. - C. Prohibited Activities and Uses.
-The following activities and uses are prohibited due to the probability or potential magnitude of their adverse effects on groundwater: - 1.
+An aquifer recharge mitigation plan, meeting the requirements of BIMC 16.20.180, critical area reports, is required if aquifer recharge impacts are identified in the hydrogeological site assessment. - iv.
+The city may require third-party independent review by a professional hydrogeologist of any required application materials. - C. Prohibited Activities and Uses.
+The following activities and uses are prohibited within critical aquifer recharge areas due to the probability or potential magnitude of their adverse effects on groundwater: - 1.
 Landfills.
-Landfills, including hazardous or dangerous waste, municipal solid waste, special waste, wood waste, and inert and demolition waste landfills;

-- 2. Underground Injection Wells.
+Landfills, including hazardous or dangerous waste, municipal solid waste, special waste, wood waste, and inert and demolition waste landfills; - 2.
+Underground Injection Wells.
 Class I, III, and IV wells and subclasses 5F01, 5D03, 5F04, 5W09, 5W10, 5W11, 5W31, 5X13, 5X14, 5X15, 5W20, 5X28, and 5N24 of Class V wells; - 3.
 Chemical wood preservation and/or treatment facilities; - 4.
 Storage, Processing, or Disposal of Radioactive Substances.
 Facilities that store (other than minor sources such as medicinal uses or industrial testing devices), process, or dispose of radioactive substances; - 5.
 Hazardous liquid transmission pipelines; - 6.
 Commercial mining and washing of metals, hard rock, sand, and gravel; - 7.
 Hydrocarbon extraction, reprocessing, refinement, and storage; - 8.
 Electroplating/metal finishing; - 9.
 Facilities that treat, store, process, or dispose of hazardous waste; and - 10.
 Other Prohibited Uses or Activities. - a.
-Activities that would significantly reduce the recharge to aquifers currently or potentially used as a potable water source; and - b.
+Activities that would significantly reduce the recharge to aquifers currently or potentially used as a potable water source; and b.
 Activities that would significantly reduce the recharge to aquifers that are a source of significant baseflow to a stream.